 Camden's heritage story begins with the land near the Nepean River being particularly fertile and productive and which prior to European settlement was an excellent source of food and a meeting place for Aboriginal peoples.
-The escaped cattle from the First Fleet settlement in 1788 found their way to Camden, on the Nepean River and stayed, indicating by their preference that "the Cowpastures" was possibly the best land yet found in the colony.
+The escaped cattle from the First Fleet settlement in 1788 found their way to the Nepean River near Camden today, and stayed, indicating by their preference that "the Cowpastures" was possibly the best land yet found in the colony.
 John Macarthur, an officer in the NSW Corps, in particular saw its potential.
 But the Governors, in order to maintain a food source for the struggling colony, decreed that settlement on the Cowpastures beyond the boundary of the Nepean River was prohibited to protect the wild cattle.

-Being exiled to England in 1801 after a duel John Macarthur took wool samples from his experimental flock in Parramatta and successfully lobbied the Colonial Secretary, Lord Camden, for a large land grant to pursue his entrepreneurial work in producing fine wool to meet high British demand, particularly due to the Napoleonic wars.
-John Macarthur took up 5000 acres in the Cowpastures in 1805 and built a slab hut, the first European dwelling west of the Nepean.
-Other large land grants followed on the east side of the river and a rural hegemony of landed gentry estates using convict labour developed, producing the Loudon style landscape still apparent around
+Being exiled to England in 1801 after a duel John Macarthur took wool samples from his experimental flock in Parramatta and successfully lobbied the Colonial Secretary, Lord Camden, for a large land grant in the Cowpastures to pursue his entrepreneurial work in producing fine wool to meet high British demand, particularly due to the Napoleonic wars.
+John Macarthur took up 5000 acres in what was to become known as Camden Park in 1805 and built a slab hut, the first European dwelling west of the Nepean.
+Other large land grants followed on the east side of the river and a rural hegemony of landed gentry estates using convict labour developed, producing the Loudon style landscape still apparent around Camden today.

-Camden today.
 Conflict with the Aboriginal people, the traditional owners, was caused by encroachment on their lands and food sources, culminating in the Appin massacre of 1816.